pakkapol-s/Airline-Loyalty-Programme/README.md

 ### Reward Longevity and Enrollment Patterns
 - Customers who enrolled earlier tend to show higher CLV and lower cancellation rates.
 Encourage newer users to stay engaged with milestone-based incentives (e.g. "1-year loyalty badge", surprise point boosts).

+---

+## Challenges Faced & Solutions

+- During the data ingestion from CSV to PostgreSQL, several key challenges were overcome.
+Initial attempts encountered integer out of range errors, which required careful refinement of the database schema to handle large numerical values.

+- A more complex issue was a subtle incompatibility between pandas' pd.NA null representation and the psycopg2 driver.
+This problem, which manifested as a can't adapt type 'NAType' error, was resolved by explicitly converting all null values to None before insertion.
+This was a critical step for data integrity.

+- Finally, to optimize the process, a slow row-by-row insertion loop was replaced with a more efficient bulk insertion method (execute_batch).
+This ensured not only the correctness of the data but also the scalability of the loading pipeline.

+---

+## Data Structure

+!()[]